 - Life expectancy > 6 months

 - Able to take aspirin (325 mg) daily as prophylactic anticoagulation.
-Subjects intolerant to aspirin may use warfarin or low dose molecular weight heparin.
+Subjects intolerant to aspirin may use warfarin or low dose molecular weight heparin, novel oral anticoagulants, or low dose molecular weight heparin

-- monoclonal gammopathy of undetermined significance (MGUS), standard risk smoldering myeloma, symptomatic myeloma, or light chain amyloidosis with organ involvement.
+- monoclonal gammopathy of undetermined significance (MGUS), standard risk smoldering myeloma, active myeloma by current IMWG definition, light chain amyloidosis with organ involvement or patients with extramedullary disease.

 - Diagnosed or treated for another malignancy ≤ 2 years before trial enrollment or previously diagnosed with another malignancy and have any evidence of residual disease.
 NOTE: Subjects with nonmelanoma skin cancer or carcinoma in situ of any type are not excluded if they have undergone complete resection.